 The grooming procedure varies depends on the breed.
 There are some breeds, like Collies, Belgian Shepherds, and Poodles, where the fur has a longer length and thicker texture, so it requires more grooming effort.
 Some types of dogs like Dobermans and Boxers have a shorter coat on their bodies, so they need less care.

 Keep in mind that bathing without brushing will be a waste of time since your pet will still be dirty.
-The dog's coat should be brushed thoroughly so that all its particles can fall off.
-It is easier to dispose of dry dirt rather than to remove the wet ones that can adhere tightly to their coat.
-Dogs with thicker and longer fur may get matted over time, so frequent brushing can untangle the coat and make it more efficient to remove loose hair.
+Disposing of dry dirt is easier than removing wet dirt that can stick to a dog's coat.
+Frequent brushing helps prevent matting in dogs with long and thick fur, making it easier to remove loose hair.

 Bathing Your Dog

 After the brushing process has removed part of the dirt particles that were trapped on the coat, then it's time for the bathing procedure to get rid of all the dirt and make your pup nice and clean.
 For this, it is advisable to dilute the shampoo to ensure that it be easier to rinse off of their bodies.
 Plus, diluted shampoo is safer for pets with sensitive skin.
-After the shampoo is applied, you should wait a little longer before rinsing to loosen the dirt particles.
-He or she should be washed thoroughly with water to clean the dirt away.
-Conditioner can be applied to make the hair shinier.
+After applying shampoo, wait briefly before rinsing to loosen dirt particles.
+Thoroughly wash with water to remove dirt.
+You can apply conditioner to enhance the hair's shine.

 Related: 9 Large Dog Breeds That Don’t Shed

-In some cases, matted fur cannot be untangled by brushing.
+Brushing may not always untangle matted fur in certain cases.
 In these cases, it is better to trim it with clippers when their hair is clean and dry.
 Use scissors with caution, since the dog may get hurt, especially if they move around a lot when you groom them.

 Cutting Nails and Other Tips

 Even though cutting your dog’s nails requires some expertise and caution, you can still try this on your own.
-You need to make sure your dog becomes familiar with the sound of the nail clippers so they don’t get upset or confused.
+Familiarize your dog with the sound of nail clippers to prevent them from becoming upset or confused.
 Examine the nails carefully and only trim the end part of the nail.

 Even though grooming your pet at home for a special occasion may take some time and effort, it’s usually worthwhile and can strengthen the bond between you and your dog in the long term.
 While a pet groomer has plenty of professional experience, your dog may not be familiar with them and might not cooperate accordingly.
 You may have better luck grooming your pet on your own because of the trust and bond your dog already has with you!